Next to Normal: Donmar Warehouse (2023) and West End (2024)

 In October 2022, it was announced that the show would receive its London premiere at the Donmar Warehouse, in a new production directed by Michael Longhurst.
 The production ran from August 12 until October 7, 2023, over 15 years after it first premiered in New York.
 In January 2023, it was announced that Caissie Levy would play the lead role of Diana Goodman.
+The cast included Jamie Parker as Dan, Jack Wolfe as Gabe, Eleanor Worthington-Cox as Natalie, Trevor Dion Nicholas as Dr. Madden/Dr. Fine, and Jack Ofrecio as Henry.

 In November 2023, it was announced that the 2023 Donmar Warehouse production would transfer to London's West End in 2024.
 The show began its 14-week limited engagement June 18 at the Wyndham's Theatre, with an official opening night on June 26, and it closed on September 21.
 The entire cast reprised their roles.
 The production was filmed from September 9 through 11.
-The filmed version with censorship aired on PBS' Great Performances on May 9, 2025 in the United States and is set to play in UK cinemas uncensored on September 11 and 14, 2025.
+The filmed version with censorship aired on PBS' Great Performances on May 9, 2025 in the United States and was released in UK cinemas uncensored on September 11 and 14, 2025.
 On May 30, 2025, the cast album version of the West End cast was released using the live audio featured in the filmed performance.

+Edinburgh Festival Fringe (2026)

+Edinburgh-based theatre company Bare Productions is scheduled to stage a production of Next to Normal at The Sanctuary, Paradise Green, during the Edinburgh Festival Fringe in Edinburgh, from 7 to 15 August 2026.
+The production is directed by Dominic Whitefield-Holbrook, with musical direction by Finlay Turnbull.

+The announced principal cast comprises Brikaih Flore as Diana Goodman, Greg McCafferty as Dan Goodman, Kelsey Ann MacKenzie as Natalie Goodman, Zac McGuire as Gabe Goodman, Oliver Hall as Henry and William Jackson as Dr Madden.
+The production also features understudy performances by Emily Copas as Diana, Gregor Robertson as Dan, Rebecca Drever as Natalie, Guy Bathgate as Gabe, and Youssef Basir as Henry and Dr Madden.